Go to main content

 Topic: Hake

-European hake (Merluccius merluccius) is a demersal fish.
-The distribution covers an area extending from Mauritania off the north-west coast of Africa northwards to Iceland and east over to Norway and the North Sea, as well as the Mediterranean Sea.
-The first official Norwegian landings record of hake dates back to 1935.
+The distribution of the European hake covers an area extending from Mauritania off the north-west coast of Africa northwards to Shetland Islands, and east over to Norway and the North Sea, as well as the Mediterranean Sea.
+The first official Norwegian landings records of hake date back to 1935.

-This demersal (bottom) fish is typically inhabiting depths of 50–600 during day time.
+Hake is a demersal (bottom) fish that typically inhabits depths of 50–600 during day time.
 At night individual fish may migrate vertically into shallower water layers to feed.
-The main prey species are mackerel, herring, blue whiting and mesopelagic fish, shrimps, and krill.
+The main prey species are mackerel, herring, blue whiting and mesopelagic lanternfish, shrimps, and krill.
 Stomach content analyses also found that hake cannibalize on hake, but that the extent of cannibalism depends on fish size and location.

 Hake that is distributed along the Spanish coast and in the Bay of Biscay spawns mainly between January and June, whilst fish in the North Sea and Norwegian waters spawn between July and October.
-During summer months large mature fish migrate into areas of the northern and central North Sea to spawn several batches at 80–200 m depth and bottom temperatures of 6–9 oC.
-The length at which males mature is between 37 and 45 cm, while that for females is between 50 and 59 cm.
-Younger and immature fish remain in the North Sea their first years before leaving the area – and only to return once mature.
+During summer months large mature fish migrate into areas of the northern and central North Sea to spawn several batches at 80–200 m depth and bottom temperatures of 6–90 °C. The length at which males mature lies between 37 and 45 cm, while that for females is between 50 and 59 cm.
+Younger and immature fish remain in the North Sea their first years before leaving the area, and only to return once mature.

 Age estimation of hake based on otoliths is difficult, partly because of false annual rings and because of unclear otolith cores.
 Recaptured fish from tagging studies done off the west coast of France revealed that hake grow quicker than previously assumed.
 A genetic comparison of hake from the North Sea, the west coast of Norway, Skagerrak and Bay of Biscay showed small scale variation between the Skagerrak and Norwegian Sea, and a separation of these from the Bay of Biscay fish.